 Steve joined Actual Experience in October 2013.
-He qualified as a Chartered Accountant with Ernst & Young and subsequently has spent most of his career in the technology sector.
+He qualified as a Chartered Accountant with EY and subsequently has spent most of his career in the technology sector.
 Initially Steve worked as EMEA Finance Director at several Nasdaq quoted technology companies where he gained valuable international experience as well as leading the accounting, HR, legal, and administrative functions.
 This period included leadership of the team put in place to establish Amazon’s European operations, including managing the early hyper-growth in the UK and Germany.
 Subsequently Steve has worked at VC funded UK-based technology companies; a highlight of this period included the trade sale of Content Technologies for approximately $1 billion.

-Kirsten is currently Non-executive Director of Innovate Finance and Non-executive Director of Universities Superannuation Scheme(she is also Chair of the Governance and Nominations Committee).
+Kirsten is currently an Independent Non Executive Director at Euroclear UK (EUI) and Chairs the Nominations, Remuneration and Governance Committee.
 Previously, Kirsten has held executives roles in FTSE 25, SME and Private Equity businesses internationally including CEO and Chair assignments.

 The former Director General of OFT and Oftel, Sir Bryan Carsberg brings to the Board vast experience of the communications industry.
 He was instrumental in introducing competition regulation in the telecoms industry, has held board positions with Cable & Wireless Communications plc, Inmarsat plc and RM plc, and in 2002 was Expert Adviser to the Joint Parliamentary Committee to undertake pre-legislative scrutiny of the proposed new Communications bill, now the Communications Act, 2003.
 His expertise will be particularly valuable in Actual Experience’s on-going work in improving the digital quality of the internet.